OpenFreeEnergy/gufe/docs/how-tos/protocol.rst

 Step 2: Define your ProtocolResult
 ----------------------------------

-Create a result class that inherits from :ref:`ProtocolResult <protocolresult>` and defines how to compute estimates and uncertainties from your protocol's outputs:
+Create a :ref:`ProtocolResult <protocolresult>` subclass that defines how to compute estimates and uncertainties from your ``Protocol``'s outputs:

 .. code-block:: python